nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

 After every reset, the sample first boots to MCUboot and then, after a couple of seconds, the NCP sample is booted.
 When booted to MCUboot, you can upload the new image with the `dfu-util tool`_.
-See the Testing section of the `USB DFU (Device Firmware Upgrade)`_ Zephyr sample for the list of required dfu-util commands.

 To learn more about configuring bootloader for an application in |NCS|, see the `Secure bootloader chain` page in the |NCS| documentation.